virtualforce/TI-Sensor-Tag-with-Raspberry-Pi/README.md

 Muhammad Irfan Saleem, Senior Software Engineer, Virtual Force Pvt.
 Ltd.

-In this writeup, we will learn how to Connect TI Sensor Tag with Raspberry Pi via bluetooth to get Ti Sensor tag's sensor readings.
+In this writeup, you will learn how to Connect TI Sensor Tag with Raspberry Pi via bluetooth to get Ti Sensor tag's sensor readings and the challenges that I faced and their workarounds.

 ## Things needed

-   Raspbery Pi 3 and TI SimpleLink SensorTag.
+   Raspbery Pi 3 and TI SimpleLink SensorTag CC2650.

 ## Get started